carldea/Bloomware/README.md

 # 🛠️ Bloomware
 Bloomware is a free minecraft anarchy utility mod for 1.16+

-<br>We have a discord server - [Discord](https://discord.gg/D4G7JN5d7m)
+We have a discord server - [Discord](https://discord.gg/D4G7JN5d7m)

-<br>⚠️ Currently is in development, fixing bugs and other issue and adding new features. ⚠️
+⚠️ Currently is in development, fixing bugs and other issue and adding new features. ⚠️

 ## How to install
 1) Download latest mod .jar from repo's releases